microsoft/TypeScript-Handbook/pages/Type Checking JavaScript Files.md

-TypeScript 2.3 and later support a mode of type-checking and reporting errors in `.js` files with `--checkJs`.
+TypeScript 2.3 and later support type-checking and reporting errors in `.js` files with `--checkJs`.

-You can skip checking some files by adding `// @ts-nocheck` comment to them; conversely you can choose to check only a few `.js` files by adding `// @ts-check` comment to them without setting `--checkJs`.
+You can skip checking some files by adding `// @ts-nocheck` comment to them; conversely, you can choose to check only a few `.js` files by adding a `// @ts-check` comment to them without setting `--checkJs`.
 You can also ignore errors on specific lines by adding `// @ts-ignore` on the preceding line.
+Note that if you have a `tsconfig.json`, JS checking will respect strict flags like `noImplicitAny`, `strictNullChecks`, etc.
+However, because of the relative looseness of JS checking, combining strict flags with it may be surprising.

-Here are some notable differences on how checking work in `.js` file from `.ts` file:
+Here are some notable differences on how checking works in `.js` files compared to `.ts` files:

-## Using types in JSDoc
+## JSDoc types are used for type information

 In a `.js` file, types can often be inferred just like in `.ts` files.
-Likewise, when types can't be inferred, they can be specified using JSDoc the same way that type annotations do in a `.ts` file.
+Likewise, when types can't be inferred, they can be specified using JSDoc the same way that type annotations are used in a `.ts` file.
+Just like Typescript, `--noImplicitAny` will give you errors on the places that the compiler could not infer a type.
+(With the exception of open-ended object literals; see below for details.)

 JSDoc annotations adorning a declaration will be used to set the type of that declaration.
 For example: